Invarion/invarion-docs/docs/rapidplan/the-signs-palette/using-the-signage.md

 ![Resize_Handles](./assets/Resize_Handles.png)

 The sign is resized by simply dragging out the resize handles.
 However, there is one important factor that you should take into account when resizing your signs.
-If you want to keep the sign in proportion with itself while you resize, you must hold **SHIFT** as you resize it.
+If you want to keep the sign in proportion with itself while you resize, you must hold **Shift** as you resize it.

 In the example below, we start with a regular sign, then resize it twice without holding shift.
 The final resized sign did make use of the shift key, ensuring it is kept in proportion.